 For each module of study, you will have a designated Module Tutor.
 The Module Tutor is responsible for the organisation of the module and supporting your learning and assessment on that module.
-If you have any problems with the module then you should first consult your seminar tutor, then your module tutor.
+If you have a problem with your work relating to the module then you should first contact your seminar/lab tutor then the module tutor.